zufuliu/llvm-utils/readme.md

 Select *LLVM v141* and *LLVM v141_xp* as your project Platform Toolset.

 ## LLVM Windows Symbolic Link Maker
-The huge size of LLVM Windows installation can be reduced dramatically by use Windows symbolic link (see [mklink command](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink).
+The huge size of LLVM Windows installation can be reduced dramatically by using Windows symbolic link (see [mklink command](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink).

 ### Usage
-Just copy *llvm-link.bat* to LLVM installation path (such as `C:\Program Files\LLVM\`), and run it.
+Just copy *llvm-link.bat* to LLVM installation path (such as `C:\Program Files\LLVM\`), and run it (which may require Administrator privilege).

 ## [License](http://llvm.org/releases/7.0.0/LICENSE.TXT)